Today's Bible Reading: Acts 10

 Reflecting and Thinking

-Does the modern church ever limit the gospel by refusing or failing to take it to those God wants to reach?
+Does the modern church ever limit the gospel by refusing or failing to take the gospel to those God wants to reach?
 Where does God want the gospel to go today?
 What places or people are within your reach, your sphere of influence, or your daily routines?
 Are you willing to be God's instrument to take the gospel to those places?

 Thank you, Heavenly Father, for your love and mercy extended to me and to the entire world through Jesus.
 Help me be like Jesus by doing good.
 Help me see those in my path today who need the gospel.
 Please be present with me as I share the Good News.
 In the name of Jesus, the One who is at the center of the Good News, Amen.